medieval-music/website/content/pages/ordering.rst

 We accept credit card payments through PayPal (VISA, Mastercard, Discover, American Express).
 No PayPal account required.
-We also accept cheques in Canadian dollars, US dollars, UK pounds, and Euros and Interac eTransfers.
+We also accept cheques in Canadian dollars, US dollars, UK pounds, and Euros, as well as Interac eTransfers.
 NOTE: We no longer accept wire payments owing to high bank charges.